 Consider an Internal Transfer

 If you’ve tried other strategies without any luck, check your company’s internal job board to explore other open positions that may offer higher salaries.
-If you’re a good performer, most companies would much rather keep you with the firm in a different role than lose you to a competitor.
+If you’re a good performer, considering your work and salary history, most companies would much rather keep you with the firm in a different role than lose you to a competitor.

 In addition to keeping an eye on internal job listings, make more of an effort to network with colleagues in other departments and learn more about what roles could be good next steps for you.
 Expanding your network is well worth the time even if you don’t end up transferring.